jrxk/Emote-Only-Mode/README.md

 # Emote Only Mode
-A Chrome extension that visualizes chat emotes activity of a Twitch VOD.
+A Chrome extension that visualizes chat emotes activity of Twitch VODs.

 ### Features:
 * Find stream highlights in long stream VODs